-The initial members of our audit committee will be , who will be the chair of the committee, and .
+The initial members of our audit committee are David McGirr, who is the chair of the committee, Christophe Jean, and David Meeker.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
-Our board of directors has determined that is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of NASDAQ.
+Our board of directors has determined that David McGirr is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of NASDAQ.
 All of the members of our audit committee are independent directors as defined under the applicable rules and regulations of the SEC and NASDAQ.